imsmoothlikebutter/MappingAdjacencyList/README.md

 # MappingAdjacencyList

-A mapping system that utlizes Adjacent Linked Lists to represent itself.
+A mapping system that utilizes Adjacent Linked Lists to represent itself.
 It will also then output a graphical representation of the map.
 The map is has its boundaries defined

 ## How to run?
 1) Clone the repository